August 8, 2025

 The foundation for email marketing is an email subscriber list.
 You need to start by building a list of subscribers who have shown interest in your brand.
 You also want to choose the right email service provider to push and manage your email marketing campaigns.

 Once you create an email list and choose a service provider, you can start creating and promoting email marketing campaigns.
-According to insights from McKinsey, 96% of consumers would like to get emails from companies they do business with.
+You can reach your audience directly in their inbox, no algorithms in the way.

 What is an email sequence?

 Different customers are at different stages in the customer journey.
-Email sequences help you to segment your customers and send more personalized authentic emails that bring value to your customers and bring you one step closer to your business goals.
+Email sequences help you to segment your customers and send more personalized, authentic emails that bring value to your customers and bring you one step closer to your business goals.

 Advantages of email sequences